 For the latest information regarding these changes, read Portugal Nationality and Citizenship Changes 2025

-- It must be focused on technology or innovation
+- It should be innovative and based on technology or specialized knowledge.

 In addition to the strict Portugal Startup Visa application criteria, a few additional requirements must be met, as explained by the Ministery of Foreign Affairs.

-- While it allows Portuguese citizens to be included in the project, the application leader must be a non-EU citizen.
+- While it allows Portuguese citizens to be included in the project, the application leader must be a non-EU, non-EEA, non-Swiss national.

 - A foreign citizen must have started the business outside of Portugal if the goal is to relocate the project to Portugal under the Startup Visa.